BruceHanzi/PyMysqlConnectorTool/README.md

 sudo ./SQLSearchTool
 ```

 Or just double-click the file to run it.
-(Windows Exe and unix executable file)

 ### Log into the Database